 Survivor Pension: A widow(er) is entitled to receive 50% of the old-age or disability pension that the deceased received.
 In case of more than one survivor, the pension is divided equally.

-Early Pension: The pension is reduced by 5% for each year if an early pension is taken before age 55.
+Early Pension: The pension is reduced by 5% for each year if an early pension is taken before the age of 55.
 The pension is paid monthly.

 Work injury coverage is provided to employed persons, seamen, certain members of cooperatives, apprentices, and students in technical colleges.